Polight/lego/docs/content/v1/usage/reactive-style.md

 ---
-title: Reactive CSS
+title: Style Tag
-weight: 10
+weight: 11
 ---

 CSS is much more fun when it's scoped.
 Here it comes with the Web Components, thanks to [Shadow DOM encapsulation](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM)